kazk/docs.codewars.com/docs/_infos/popups/welcome.md

 Codewars is a community driven site aimed at training Codewarriors into becoming master developers.
 The main activity of a Codewarrior is to train and hone your craft through the use of kata.
-**Kata are short coding excersises** that are designed to test your abilities.
+**Kata are short coding exercises** that are designed to test your abilities.
 Through this process of solving kata you will learn a great deal.
 Once you complete a kata, you will also be shown the solutions of your fellow Codewarriors, which can often bring a whole new level of clarity to solving problems that you didn't think were possible.